 More pricing changes

-The optional ESU program is not the only change announced on July 15.
+The optional ESU program was not the only change announced on July 15.

-It turns out that Core CAL and Enterprise CAL Suites for the United States Indirect Reseller CRP price lists could get a maximum of 10% increase at a time.
-It means that the pricing increase for this particular price list will be staged.
-The first 10% price increase will preview on August 1, 2025, effective September 1, 2025.
+It turned out that Core CAL and Enterprise CAL Suites for the United States Indirect Reseller CRP price lists could get a maximum of 10% increase at a time.
+The first 10% price increase was previewed on August 1, 2025, effective September 1, 2025.

 Coexistence and timeline updates (June 2025)